 Don’t be alarmed if your skin appears blue for a day or two after the procedure.
 This is normal.
 It’s also normal for your vision to turn blue for about two days.
 Your urine and stool will be discolored as well.

 Any time you have an X-ray, you receive some low-level radiation exposure.
-However, these levels of radiation are not generally thought to be dangerous.
-Radiation may be more of an issue for children and pregnant women.
-However, the risk of damage to the fetus during an X-ray is low.
+These levels of radiation are generally considered safe.
+Radiation may be more problematic for children and pregnant women.
+Even so, the risk of damage to the fetus during an X-ray is low.

 There are also risks associated with the dye used in the procedure.
 It can sometimes cause: